mochijunee/Grocery_List/README.md

 ### Display
 The list below includes the essential elements of the page.

 ● Shop Lift Up, Inc. requires that their logo be on the page.
-Their last logo was banned by Federal Trade Commission so you’ll have to find one for them (you may download something or design one yourself).
+(I MADE THE LOGO WITH CANVA)

 ● The page needs the list of all of the groceries the user plans to buy.